wael159/patient_no_show_prediction/README.md

 20% of the patients missed their appointment without a cancellation, and these is very costly to healthcare institutions , the goal of these project is to try to predict if the patient will miss their appointment or not , and to know what is the reasons for no shows.

+⚠️ Note: *there is 2 folders , one for the data analysis with the data which was loaded from kaggle,i used graphes from plotly so maybe some of the plotly graphs will not appear. the second one is for machine learning with the cleaned data* .